 In fantasy, this is often put across by the display of an heirloom which the previous character owned and which was taken from him by the villains.
 In more modern or realistic settings, they are shown photographic or video evidence of the unpleasant changes the villains put the last hero through, often with a taunt of "Not very pretty now, is he?"

-- During the third season of Magical Girl Lyrical Nanoha, Jail sent a taunting broadcast to the Time-Space Administation Bureau showing the rise of the Saint's Cradle, including a video of the suffering Vivio.
+- During Magical Girl Lyrical Nanoha StrikerS, Jail sent a taunting broadcast to the Time-Space Administation Bureau showing the rise of the Saint's Cradle, including a video of Nanoha's daughter Vivio being tortured to power it.
 This was most certainly among the worst ideas in the entire history of bad ideas, contending with heavy-weights like marrying Jocasta.
+Later, Nanoha makes sure to give one of Jails subordinates her regards- by blasting her with her Wave-Motion Gun.

-- A variation: when the protagonist of GUNNM wakes up after her Heroic Sacrifice, she is asked by the Neglectful Precursors to become their agent on the surface.
+- A variation: when the protagonist of Battle Angel Alita wakes up after her Heroic Sacrifice, she is asked by the Neglectful Precursors to become their agent on the surface.
 When she refuses, they show her a picture of what's left of her real body.

 - Galaxy Quest has a video of the aliens' former commander being tortured.